 Paris’ mother Debbie Rowe and grandmother Katherine Jackson made the decision to send the teen girl to the school to help her get back on her feet.
 Katherine Jackson had spoken in the past about the difficulty Paris was having in dealing with her father’s tragic death.
 Katherine and Rowe feared that exposure to social media was doing more harm than good for the young girl.

 It appears that Paris is still dealing with the exposure that social media brings, and is handling it by speaking directly to fans and followers.
 Her recent remarks reveal that the scrutiny that being on social media brings is still an issue for her and that she continues to be vulnerable to comments made by followers.
-The 17 year old’s remark about attending 12 step meetings reveals that she is making progress in healing her life and moving forward in health and recovery.
+The 17-year-old’s remark about attending 12 step meetings reveals that she is making progress in healing her life and moving forward in health and recovery.

 Paris’ father Michael Jackson faced similar pressure from fans and the public during his long and prolific music career.
-Jackson worked under enormous strain up until the final days of his life.
+Jackson worked under an enormous strain up until the final days of his life.
 Before his death in 2011, Jackson rehearsed for hours for an upcoming tour that was intended to be a big comeback for the singer.

 AEG, the company hosting Jackson’s tour, had hired Dr. Conroy Murray for Jackson.
 Murray was later convicted of involuntary manslaughter for administering the powerful anesthetic propofol that led to the singer’s death.
 Jackson’s son Prince revealed in a testimonial that his father was incredibly stressed about the tour and the demanding schedule that went along with preparing for it.